djh1997/radar-work-experience/worksheet/worksheet.md

 The way you trigger the ultrasonic sensor is by setting the trig pin high for 10 µs To get the time of flight you time the length of a high pulse received from the echo pin It is then possible to calculate the distance by using the time of flight.
-Simulation
+Tinkercad design [^1]

 **Distance = time of flight x speed of sound / 2**